-- Venues Potential removal of LTA accreditation - Staff disciplinary action leading to possible dismissal and legal action. - Contracted consultants, officials and coaches termination of current and future roles within all four organisations and possible legal action. - Recruited volunteers, including committee members termination of current and future roles within all four organisations and possible legal action.
+- Contracted consultants, officials and coaches Termination of current and future roles within all four organisations and possible legal action. - Recruited volunteers, including councillors and board members Termination of current and future roles within all four organisations and possible legal action.

-Actions taken by staff, consultants, volunteers, officials, coaches, venues, clubs and/or events outside of the LTA, Tennis Scotland, Tennis Wales and/or the Tennis Foundation that are seen to contradict this Policy may be considered a violation of this Policy.
+Actions taken by staff, consultants, volunteers, officials, coaches, venues, clubs and/or events outside of the LTA, Tennis Scotland and Tennis West of Scotland that are seen to contradict this Policy may be considered a violation of this Policy.

-Where an appeal is lodged in response to a safeguarding decision made by the LTA Safe and Inclusive Tennis Team and Safeguarding and Protection Committee and/or Licensing and Registration Committee, an independent appeal body such as Sport Resolutions may be used.
+Where an appeal is lodged in response to a safeguarding decision made by the LTA Safeguarding Team and the LTA Safeguarding and Protection Committee and/or the LTA Licensing and Registration Committee, an independent appeal body such as Sport Resolutions may be used.
 Their decision is final.

-6. Related policies and guidance
+6. Related Policies